 - For a Downward Stock Indices Trading Trend - The open of the previous candlestick that was drawn just before the spinning top

 Below is an example of this Japanese charting techniques where this pattern has formed and how to trade it.
-On the trading chart below when the stock indices trading price moved above the neckline the reversal stock indices signal given by the spinning top candlestick was confirmed and this was a good point to exit the short sell stock indices trade.
+On the trading chart below when the stock index price moved above the neckline the reversal stock indices signal given by the spinning top candlestick was confirmed and this was a good point to exit the short sell stock indices trade.